-Twisted Tower Dire (1995-present) is a Power Metal band from Chantilly, Virginia, USA.
+Twisted Tower Dire (1995-present): a Power Metal band from Chantilly, Virginia, USA.

 wisted Tower Dire formed in 1995 under the guise of "resurrecting true heavy metal".
 Influences were drawn from Iron Maiden, Black Sabbath, Judas Priest, Candlemass, and others.
 After releasing two demos, several split EPs and contributing to various sampler CD's to acclaim, the band began working with long time fan and Solstice guitarist Rich Walker.
 He had recently formed a new label called 'The Miskatonic Foundation' and offered to support the recording and distribution of the first Twisted Tower Dire album.
 That self produced, full-length debut arrived in 1999 after several split and demo releases.
 Despite a modest budget, The Curse Of Twisted Tower featuring the membership of Marc Stauffer (drums), Scott Waldrop (guitars), Dave Boyd (guitars), Jim Murad (bass) and Tony Taylor (R.I.P.
 2010; vocals) won over many dedicated fans that appreciated Twisted Tower Dire's traditional yet unique sound.

 From 1999 to 2000, the band embarked on a relentless, self-financed world tour in support of the album.
 This tour included US appearances at the Milwaukee Metal Fest (Wisconsin), March Metal Meltdown (New Jersey), The Powermad Fest (Maryland), Phantasmagoria Metal Fest (Maryland), and The North Carolina Metal Fest.
 A European stretch of the tour followed with fellow metal heathens Slough Feg and Solstice including several club dates and appearances at the Wacken Open Air Festival (Germany) and the Bradford Metal Inquisition (England).